-St Petersburg Transport
+St Petersburg Transport Guide

 The locals in St Petersburg make good use of their public transport, which is extensive if not particularly efficient or reliable.
 There are about 40 tram lines, close to 400 bus routes and numerous trolley buses, but nothing runs after midnight.
 Bus, tram and trolley bus tickets can be bought from kiosks, or drivers, and validated on boarding.
 Tram and trolley stops are marked with a 'T' sign hanging from the overhead wires.